 School of Pharmacy Scholarships

 About 120 School of Pharmacy students are awarded scholarships each year, in varying amounts.
-Only students who have been admitted to the Pharm.D. program or the B.S.–Pharmacology & Toxicology program may apply for scholarships.
+Only students who have been admitted to the Pharm.D. program or the B.S.–Pharmacology and Toxicology program may apply for scholarships.
 Applications are available from the School of Pharmacy Student Services Office during the spring semester, and must be submitted by a specified date.
 The School of Pharmacy Scholarships Committee evaluates scholarship applicants on the bases of academic achievements, personal and professional accomplishments, and a written essay.
 Applicants are notified of the committee's decisions during the summer, and scholarships are presented at the annual Scholarships and Awards Ceremony each September.

 Annual awards to students graduating from the School of Pharmacy recognize scholastic achievement, leadership qualities, involvement in student organizations, professional potential, and general achievements.
 The awards program is supported by professional organizations, School of Pharmacy alumni, and the pharmaceutical industry.
 Some awards carry financial remuneration.
-Awards are presented at the Hooding Ceremony (Pharm.D. graduates) and at the graduation reception (B.S.–Pharmacology & Toxicology graduates) each May.
+Awards are presented at the Hooding Ceremony (Pharm.D. graduates) and at the graduation reception (B.S.–Pharmacology and Toxicology graduates) each May.

 Contact the School of Pharmacy Student and Academic Affairs Office for information about the scholarships and awards administered by the school.